joshia18/robofriends/README.md

 # About the Project

-It is a Simple React front-end app created using React.
+It is a Simple front-end app created using React.
 Used CRA(Create React app) to set up the project.

 # Getting Started with Create React App